oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6902_size/15_mm_id_28_mm_od_7_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6902 Size 15 Mm Id 28 Mm Od 7 Mm Depth
+# Hardware Bearing 6900 Series 6902 Size 15 mm Id 28 mm Od 7 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base